 How Does CarGurus Work?

 CarGurus works to provide a better car-shopping experience using technology.
 According to the company’s website, CarGurus is the most visited automotive shopping website in the U.S. It claims to have more car listings than any other major online marketplace including Autotrader, Cars.com, and TrueCar.
-At the time of writing, CarGurus advertised more than five million listings.
+As of April 2022, CarGurus advertised more than five million listings.

 CarGurus doesn’t hold a physical inventory, and it doesn’t own the cars that are listed on its website.
 Instead, it provides a way to shop for new and used cars across several different car lots in your area with personalized rates.
 To do this, you can pre-qualify for a car loan and get a price quote through CarGurus.
 Then you contact the dealership with your quote and set up a time to test drive and/or purchase the vehicle.